 No. We have transitioned to an online application and no longer accept paper copies.

-A sponsor is a contact person – an advocate, case manager, counselor – at a non-profit organization that provides services to survivors of intimate partner abuse that has worked with the applicant for at least 6 consecutive months.
+A sponsor is a non-profit charitable organization with a 501(c)3 designation from the IRS that provides services to survivors of intimate partner abuse that has worked with the applicant for at least 6 consecutive months.
 This person agrees to partner with the scholarship applicant and WISP during the application process and throughout the applicant’s time in school.

 First, we ask all sponsors to help us in the selection of suitable candidates.